Why Choose A Board Certified Plastic Surgeon

 Dermabrasion is most often used to improve the look of facial skin left scarred by accidents or previous surgery, or to smooth out fine facial wrinkles.
 It's also sometimes used to remove the pre-cancerous growths called keratoses.
 Dermaplaning is also commonly used to treat deep acne scars.

 Both dermabrasion and dermaplaning can be performed on small areas of skin or on the entire face.
-They can be used alone, or in conjunction with other procedures such as facelift, scar removal or revision, or chemical peel.
+They can be used alone or in conjunction with other procedures such as facelift, scar removal/revision or chemical peel.

 If you're considering surgery to refinish the skin, this information will give you a basic understanding of the procedure-when it can help, how it's performed and what results you can expect.
 It cannot, however, answer all of your questions, as much depends on your individual circumstances.
 Please ask your doctor about anything you do not understand.